Redmond Property Management Services

 Managing a Rental Property in Redmond, Washington

-One of the first questions a new investment property owner will need to ask him or herself is: should I manage the property myself or hire a Redmond property management company?
+One of the first questions a new investment property owner will need to ask themselves is: should I manage the property myself or hire a Redmond property management company to manage my investment?

 When making the decision whether to manage the property on your own or have it done by a professional management company, there are few factors to consider.
 For example, how much time do you want to spend involved with the investment, your risk tolerance, and your knowledge of managing rentals?
 Managing a property yourself can be done effectively, but it should be treated as a part-time job and given that amount of dedication and time.

 SJA Property Management specializes in providing property management services for Redmond owners and can take all aspects of managing a property off of the plate of the owner.
 Tenant screening, lease preparation, and signing, rent collection, and maintenance handling are just a few of the property management-related issues that are routinely handled by a professional property management company.

 Here are helpful videos on the pros and cons of self-managing